japila-books/spark-sql-internals/mkdocs/spark-sql-ExternalAppendOnlyUnsafeRowArray.md

+title: ExternalAppendOnlyUnsafeRowArray

-== [[ExternalAppendOnlyUnsafeRowArray]] ExternalAppendOnlyUnsafeRowArray -- Append-Only Array for UnsafeRows (with Disk Spill Threshold)
+# ExternalAppendOnlyUnsafeRowArray -- Append-Only Array for UnsafeRows (with Disk Spill Threshold)

 `ExternalAppendOnlyUnsafeRowArray` is an append-only array for link:spark-sql-UnsafeRow.adoc[UnsafeRows] that spills content to disk when a <<numRowsSpillThreshold, predefined spill threshold of rows>> is reached.